Diagnosis of Crohn’s Disease

 During a physical exam, a doctor most often

-- checks for bloating in your abdomen
+- checks for bloating in your abdomen, or belly

 - listens to sounds within your abdomen using a stethoscope